maelle/usaqmindia/README.md

 Introduction to the data and the repo
 =====================================

 The U.S. Embassy and Consulates General in India maintain an air quality monitoring program with on-site measuring instruments and put the corresponding data [on this website](http://newdelhi.usembassy.gov/airqualitydata.html).
 There are csv files for 2013 and 2014, for 2015 except December which is in a pdf, and various csv/pdf for the months of the beginning of 2016.
+From August 2016 I chose to use OpenAQ and in particular [ropenaq](https://github.com/ropenscilabs/ropenaq) to get new data.

 In this repository I have made a copy of these files and provide a R code for wrangling them to get a single csv with all measures for Delhi, Mumbai, Kolkata, Hyderabad and Chennai.
 Refer to original source for licensing questions.